Guanajuato: Mexican Revolution to the present

 Today, the Bajio is one of the major grain producing regions in Mexico.
 The Guanajuato congress has asked for help against the theft of religious art in the state, which has the third highest incidence of such.
 One of the major occurrences was the theft of the gold crown of the Black Christ of Salamanca in 2010.
 The celebration of Mexico's Bicentennial was particularly important to the state as initial events of the War in Independence occurred here.
 The state set up a Bicentennial Route to encourage visitors to the cities associated with Miguel Hidalgo's first campaigns.
 The state held a marathon from San Miguel Allende to Dolores Hidalgo for the Bicentennial with Omar Luna winning with a time of 2h23m14s.
 The state sponsored the Expo Bicentenario 2010 from 17 July to 20 November just outside the capital city.
 The site was marked by a giant Mexican flag flying alongside older historic flags, including a replica of the standard with an image of the Virgin of Guadalupe that Miguel Hidalgo carried as the insurgent banner.
 The Expo was housed in a series of pavilions which demonstrated the Mexican culture, history, traditions and customs.
 There were also pavilions hosted by various Latin American countries who also celebrated their Bicentennials around the same time.
+In 2023, the southern town of Salvatierra experienced a mass shooting at a private Christmas party in which 12 people were left dead and 25 were left injured.